 Nick Kocharhook – Nick is a American who has fallen in love with London.
 He is a software developer by profession and gets to work in central London everyday by bike.
-He focuses on cycling in London on Twitter.
+Twitter.

-Jono Kenyon – Jono is a lighting designer based in North London.
+Jono Kenyon – Jono is a lighting designer based in North London and founder of Beam Lighting Design .
 He works in a variety of London’s most interesting venues and gets around predominately by bicycle.
-He has been riding in London for over 30 years, and is a father of 2.